AnushkaInDeqode/DungeonGame/README.md

 ## Execution

-Just clone the project in your local and execute the main file.
+Just clone the project in your local and execute the 'DungeonGameMain' file.